rishisingh-24/TERMINUX_BOT/README.md

 # FirstProject
 This repository contains my first peoject.
+This is first time I am using git.